USF-IMARS/erddap-config/Satellite_Data_Documentation.md

 Updated 2/18/2025

 Satellite-based datasets served via ERDDAP by IMaRS:
-USF has compiled several satellite-based datasets, including ocean color, sea surface temperature and biogeographic seascapes for waters around South Florida.
-A Github repository was created to share code among the project team.
+USF has compiled several satellite-based datasets, including ocean color, sea surface temperature and biogeographic seascapes for waters around South Florida, the Gulf of Mexico and the Southeast US.
 Details on data products along with links to data and the Github repository are given below.

 #### Data Types (details on each are given below):
 1. Ocean color: from MODIS-Aqua, VIIRS-SNPP and PACE-OCI sensors